KarsMulder/evsieve/README.md

 A filter like `@kb` matches all events which have domain `kb`, just like a filter `key:a` matches all events with type EV_KEY and code KEY_A.
 The argument `--toggle @kb @guest-kb @host-kb` will take all events with domain `kb` and change their domain to `guest-kb`.
 When the `--hook toggle` is triggered, it will start changing their domain to `host-kb` instead.

 Next, the output devices also filter by domain.
 There is one virtual output which will write all events with domain `guest-kb` to it, and another output which will write all events with domain `host-kb` to it.
-Thus, by changing the domains of events, this `--toggle` effectively decides to which virtual device events will be written.
+Thus, by changing the domains of events, this `--toggle` effectively decides to which virtual device the events will be written.

 **Advanced variations**